Let’s Take a Fresh Look at Cosan Limited (CZZ)

 It appears that more than several institutional investors and hedge funds decided to increase stakes in CZZ in the recent period.
 That is how Renaissance Technologies LLC now has an increase position in CZZ by 2.46% in the first quarter, owning 9 million shares of CZZ stocks, with the value of $198.88 million after the purchase of an additional 216,557 shares during the last quarter.
 In the meanwhile, Nucleo Capital Ltda. also increased their stake in CZZ shares changed — in the first quarter, which means that the company now owns 7.44 million shares of company, all valued at $164.26 million after the acquisition of additional 7,435,979 shares during the last quarter.

-Norges Bank Investment Management acquired a new position in Cosan Limited during the first quarter, with the value of $99.51 million, and Martin Currie Investment Manageme increased their stake in the company’s shares by 29.54% in the first quarter, now owning 1,006,080 shares valued at $97.45 million after the acquisition of the additional 4.41 million shares during the last quarter.
-In the end, Acadian Asset Management LLC increased their position by 352.71% during the first quarter, now owning 2.01 million CZZ shares, now holding the value of $44.49 million in CZZ with the purchase of the additional 321,921 shares during the period of the last quarter.
+Martin Currie Investment Manageme acquired a new position in Cosan Limited during the first quarter, with the value of $97.45 million, and Acadian Asset Management LLC increased their stake in the company’s shares by 19.03% in the first quarter, now owning 321,921 shares valued at $44.49 million after the acquisition of the additional 2.01 million shares during the last quarter.
 At the present, 64.00% of CZZ shares are in the ownership of institutional investors.